Learning shell commands for data science (DataCamp).

 Navigate

-shows where you are in the filesystem, short for: “print working directory”.ls
+pwdshows where you are in the filesystem, short for: “print working directory”.lslists the contents of your current directory.ls /home/repllists the content of the specified directory.

 - If the shell begins with

-then it’s absolute, if not, then it’s relative.- e.g.
+/then it’s absolute, if not, then it’s relative.- e.g.

 - e.g.

-moves you up one level of directory, means “the directory above the one I’m currently in”. (a single dot on its own.
+cdchange directory to the specified one.cd ~takes you to your “your home directory”, such as/home/repl.~/people/aaa.txt=/home/repl/people/aaa.txtcd ..moves you up one level of directory, means “the directory above the one I’m currently in”. (a single dot on its own.always means “the current directory”)

 Move

-moves file from one directory to another.- e.g.
+mvmoves file from one directory to another.- e.g.

-from the current working directory up one level to its parent directory. - it can also be used to rename files or directories.
+mv autumn.csv winter.csv ..moves the filesautumn.csvandwinter.csvfrom the current working directory up one level to its parent directory. - it can also be used to rename files or directories.

 - Warning: just like